List of The Who tours and performances: First American tours

 On 25 March 1967, the Who played their first concerts in the US as part of the Fifth Dimension package tour at the RKO 58th Street Theater, New York.
 The group played five shows a day for nine days, running to a tight schedule with only two songs in their set.
-They toured Germany in April, followed by a short Scandinavian tour.
+They toured West Germany in April, followed by a short Scandinavian tour.

-In June, the Who flew out to the US to begin their first proper tour there.
+In June, the Who began their first tour in the United States.
 They played their first concert at the Fillmore Auditorium, San Francisco on 16 June.
 Two days later, they played their first major performance in the country at the Monterey Pop Festival.
 The Who argued backstage with Hendrix about the running order, before agreeing to go on first following a coin toss.
 Their performance, which included Townshend destroying a Fender Stratocaster and Moon kicking over his drum kit, was filmed by D.A.
 Pennebaker.
 The following month, the group began a coast-to-coast US tour with Herman's Hermits, which included a notorious after-party show in Flint, Michigan on 23 August (Moon's 21st birthday).

 In October, the Who began a tour of British theatres.
 However, the opening shows descended into violence after the group overran their stage time, causing the curtain to come down on them.
 A two-week tour of the US began in November, which including a performance at Union Catholic High School in New Jersey on 29 November.
 The group spent the rest of 1967 playing sporadic gigs in the UK.

 The Who toured Australia and New Zealand in January 1968, along with the Small Faces.
 However, the shows were a disaster, with both groups getting mocked by the local press and the bands trashing their hotel rooms.
 After an incident that took place on a flight to Sydney, the band were briefly arrested in Melbourne and then forced to leave the country; Prime Minister John Gorton sent a telegram to The Who telling them never to return to Australia.
 The Who would not return to Australia again until 2004.
 The group spent much of the rest of the year on the road, including two lengthy US tours.
-A final package tour with the Small Faces, Joe Cocker and the Crazy World of Arthur Brown took place in November, and on 10 December, the group made a guest appearance on the television special, The Rolling Stones Rock and Roll Circus, which was subsequently shelved by the Stones.
+A final package tour with the Small Faces, Joe Cocker and The Crazy World of Arthur Brown took place in November, and on 10 December, the group made a guest appearance on the television special, The Rolling Stones Rock and Roll Circus, which was subsequently shelved by the Stones.